Normex/PDF-Derivation/README.md

 We utilise chromium to show result html alongside with original pdf.
 The use of the gui app is pretty straightforward.

-run PDFDerivation_app.exe application.
+run <b>PDFDerivation_app.exe</b> application.
 From menu open pdf file and check html tab for result.
 HTML file is stored in application subfolder.

 # Sample files